queryluke/masseffect-5e/static/data/class_spellcasting/adept.md

 must be of a level for which you have spell slots.
 For instance, when you reach 3rd level in this class, you can learn one new spell of 1st or 2nd level.

-Additionally, when you gain a level in this class, you can choose one of the adept spells you know and learn an advanced version of it.
+Additionally, when you learn a new spell, you may instead choose one of the spells you know and learn an advanced version of it.
 You select one of the advancement options listed in the spell description.
 Whenever you cast the spell, you cast the advanced version of it.
 You can only learn one advancement for each spell.